staples-sparx/StaplesLabs.github.io/who-we-are.md

-When applying your knowledge to challenging real world problems and pioneering new solutions, you cannot just stay at the surface, you cannot just settle for the original formulation.
+When applying your knowledge to challenging real world problems and pioneering new solutions, you cannot just stay at the surface, you cannot just settle for the canned package.

 Our teams have the capacity to dive very deep, operate at all levels while staying connected to the details.
 This also means that we expect